-To be eligible for either the HOPE or Zell Miller Scholarship, the student must be a Georgia resident.
+HOPE Scholarship and Zell Miller Scholarships to be eligible for either the HOPE or Zell Miller Scholarship, the student must be a Georgia resident.

 HOPE Scholarship

 - Students must graduate with a 3.0 GPA from an eligible high school. - Students must maintain a 3.0 GPA in college to keep HOPE. - The HOPE amount is capped at 90 percent of the current year's tuition rate at USG institutions. - Each year the amount is subject to change based on the published rate listed at GAfutures.org.